 In this framework, morphisms between functors are restricted to such actions.
-To broaden into the general case where morphisms may be more arbitrary brings us to the representations of 2-categories which we will not cover.
+To broaden into the general case where morphisms may be more arbitrary brings us to the representations of 2-categories which is outside the scope of this paper.

-However, the fact will be that the only morphisms between these modules are elements of $\Hom_{\TLcat}(\underline{n},\underline{m})$ and so not much is lost in this methodology.
+However, the fact is that the only morphisms between cell modules do arise from elements of $\Hom_{\TLcat}(\underline{n},\underline{m})$ and so not much is lost in this methodology.
 This (along with the results in \cref{sec:truncation}) elucidate the ambivalence of the theory towards the parameter $n$: a result that is not obvious from the initial statement. \end{remark}

 As evidenced in \cref{sec:cellular}, a crucial role is played by the standard form on $S(n,m)$.
 This is defined on diagrams $x$ and $y$ by the coefficient of $id_m$ in $\langle x | y \rangle$.
 That is to say,